Welcome to Asian Labour School

 We share critical labour movement skills and knowledge to ground workers, organisers and students in practical organising, and in the history and theory of labour.

-Registration is now OPEN for the March-June 2025 semester.
+Registration is now OPEN for the Oct-Dec 2025 semester.
 Please check out the available courses below.
 Registration is open until one day before the course starts, or until courses are filled.

 Course Offers in 2025